schuberm/superlattice/README.md

 =============

-A pyhton implementation of the Normal Mode Decomposition calculation described by Larkin et al.
+A python implementation of the Normal Mode Decomposition calculation described by Larkin et al.

 #Requirements